Jemimahosei/CornellSOUP/design-plan/design-journey.md

 > Explain why your client meets the client rules in the project requirements.

 <<<<<<< HEAD
 Our client is Cornell SOUP (students for outdoor unsupervised playtime), which is an unofficial campus club.
-They are unofficial because they put on events that Cornell might not fully approve of in terms of safety (e.g. 24 hour capture the flag in the woods).
+They are unofficial because they put on events that Cornell might not fully approve of in terms of safety (e.g. 24 hour capture the flag in the woods), though they do take safety very seriously and do their best to ensure the health of all SOUP activity participants.
+For example, they have dedicated medics for each event and they ensure a means of communication with the outside world, even if the event takes place in a remote area.

 SOUP was founded in 2021 during the pandemic.
 It is currently being run by its second generation of leaders.
-It is an organization dedicated to helping students connect with each other through outdoor adventures.
-They want to have a website that showcases their mission, past events, as well as any upcoming events.
+It is an organization dedicated to helping students connect with each other through "crazy" outdoor adventures.
+They want to have a website that showcases their mission, the past events that they're put on, and their upcoming events.

 SOUP leaders don't want a big site.
-They don't need any information displayed besides the three categories mentioned above.
+They just want something slightly more official and accessible than Intsagram and GroupMe to use to connect with their members and prospective participants.
+They don't require a site reliant on advanced web design practices, so we are confident that we will be able to build a website that will be satisfactory.
 =======
 Our client is a Cornell's Students for Outdoor Unsupervised Playtime, a student-run organization supporting the pursuit of outdoor adventure and fun in Ithaca.
 The organization organizes outdoor events open to all Cornell students, a couple including a Field Day and an annual 24-hour Capture the Flag games.